denten-books/plain-text/0-chapter.md

 phenomenological (personal) transformation.
 But it also has a major practical drawback.
 Inscription on magnetic tape cannot be assumed to correspond to the composite screen image.
-Forms of governance like Digital Rights Management (DRM) can now be embedded deep within the structure of the "data object" itself and further hidden from view---precluding, and sometimes making illegal outright, the possibility of interpretation.
+Forms of governance like Digital Rights Management (DRM) are embedded deep within the "data object" itself and further hidden from view---precluding, and sometimes making illegal outright, the possibility of interpretation.
 I conclude with a stark image that illustrates the contrast between screen surface and the underlying bit structure.
 To produce the image, I use reverse-engineering tools to inject malicious code into an Adobe Acrobat file (`.pdf`).
 The deformed text threatens to damage the literary device.
 A thick description of the literary device---the book---now as gadget and instrument, brings legibility to the fore of reading ethics.
 The design and usage of literary devices must itself become critical practice which, in complement to critical theory, can actively engineer for textual mechanisms that make individual dissent possible.

 [^ln-hegel]: I discuss the topic at length in Chapter 3.